Electronic Trading Platform Education – Understanding FIX and Fast Trading

 The Financial Information eXchange (FIX) protocol is an electronic communications protocol started back in 1992 for the purpose of providing international real-time exchange of information helping to achieve a significant increase of speed in electronic trading.
-This section of our website provides readers with a basic overview of an Electronic Trading Platforms Education.
+This section of our website provides readers with a basic overview of an Electronic Trading Platform Education.

 FIX engines perform differently.
 This is a product of how these components are written.
 When selecting a FIX engine it is important to understand your desired performance characteristics, and test the FIX engines to ensure you use a product that meets your requirements.
 Alternatively you can use benchmarks supplied by trusted third parties.
 Rapid Addition benchmarks its engines in the Intel Low Latency labs and publishes the results.